uBizzy/koseven/system/guide/ko7/files.md

 ## Vendor Extensions

-We call extensions or external libraries that are not specific to KO7 "vendor" extensions, and they go in the vendor folder, either in application or in a module.
-Because these libraries do not follow KO7's file naming conventions, they cannot be autoloaded by KO7, so you will have to manually included them.
+We call extensions or external libraries that are not specific to Koseven "vendor" extensions, and they go in the vendor folder, either in application or in a module.
+Because these libraries do not follow Koseven's file naming conventions, they cannot be autoloaded by Koseven, so you will have to manually included them.
 Some examples of vendor libraries are [Markdown](http://daringfireball.net/projects/markdown/), [DOMPDF](http://code.google.com/p/dompdf),  [Mustache](http://github.com/bobthecow/mustache.php) and [Swiftmailer](http://swiftmailer.org/).

 For example, if you wanted to use [DOMPDF](http://code.google.com/p/dompdf), you would copy it to `application/vendor/dompdf` and include the DOMPDF autoloading class.
 It can be useful to do this in a controller's before method, as part of a module's init.php, or the contstructor of a singleton class.